CLAS-205/au24-site/docs/textbook/unit1/lesson4-taxonomy/index.md

 {: .note}
 > Though Aristotle was misguided in the idea of distinguishing whether animals had blood or not, the *Enhaima* and *Anhaima* categories broadly map onto the modern biologist's *vertebrates* and *invertebrates*.

-### Middle Ages and Renaissance
+### Middle Ages

 With the fall of the Roman Empire, much of the dissemination of knowledge and science from the Ancient Greek world also fell away.
 During the Middle Ages in Europe, the study of taxonomy came to a standstill as classical texts were largely ignored in favor of religious ones.
 This period also saw the compilation of herbals, which were essential texts that categorized plants based on their uses rather than strictly their biological characteristics.
 However, Islamic scholars from the 8th and 9th centuries onward preserved many classical texts, including Aristotle's philosophies and developed more sophisticated classifications that included additional criteria.
 Many of these scholars were agriculturists, botanists, and zoologists both interested in theoretical research, the practicalities of raising crops and livestock, and how to treat illnesses.

-One such scholar was Abū Ḥanīfa Aḥmad ibn Dāwūd Dīnawarī (Al-Dinawari) in the mid-9th century, who worked in the early Greek tradition set forth by Aristotle.
+One such scholar was **Abū Ḥanīfa Aḥmad ibn Dāwūd Dīnawarī (Al-Dinawari)** in the mid-9th century, who worked in the early Greek tradition set forth by Aristotle.
 Whereas Aristotle and many later European scholars believed in a fixed number of species on Earth, Al-Dinawari's work documents how plants can evolve and diversify over time.
 Al-Dinawari's most famous work was his *Book of Plants*, for which he is also called the founder of Arabic botany.

-Around the same time, Abu Uthman Amr ibn Bahr al-Kinani al-Basri (al-Jahiz) wrote his *Book of Animals*.
+Around the same time, **Abu Uthman Amr ibn Bahr al-Kinani al-Basri (al-Jahiz)** wrote his *Book of Animals*.
 There is debate as to how much his work was influenced by Aristotle, but the book itself shares some philosophical and organizational principles. al-Jahiz also took note of animals' habitats and behaviors in addition to their physical characteristics.
 He also posed a theory called the "struggle for existence", which claims that animasl compete with each other for natural resources like food and shelter.
 Those that survive go on to produce offspring that inherit their traits. al-Jahiz's theory of the "struggle for existence" can in some ways be seen as a precursor to Darwin's "survival of the fittest".

+### Renaissance

 The Renaissance marked a renewed interest in nature and science, leading to significant advancements in taxonomy.
 The invention of the printing press allowed for the widespread distribution of scientific texts, facilitating the sharing of knowledge among scholars.